TaywhittyTN/essays/TEST/README.md

-#Grant Wood
+#Grant DeVolson Wood
-.ve-header "American Gothic" wc:Grant_Wood_-_American_Gothic_-_Google_Art_Project.jpg
+.ve-header "American Gothic" Background=LightBlue

-==Winslow Homer=={Q344838} is known for his dramatic paintings of sailors and fisherman at sea.
-This essay explores how Homer depicts the labor of working on the water through a range of examples.
+.ve-media wc:Grant_Wood_-_American_Gothic_-_Google_Art_Project.jpg

+American Gothic is one of the most recognized paintings of the 20th century, and its meaning has been the subject of various interpretations and parodies.
+Grant Wood, the artist behind the work, drew inspiration from his background, surroundings, history, architecture, and imagination.
+This essay examines how Wood’s portrayal of the rural midwestern family in American Gothic is ultimately seen as a symbol of resilience and strength for Americans post Great Depression.

 #The Herring Net
 .ve-media https://api.artic.edu/api/v1/artworks/25865/manifest.json